jugglingcats/tachograph-reader/README.md

 If you have issues or questions, other developers may be able to help so please raise an issue.
 Even better, create your own pull request!

+## .Net5 support

+.Net5 support is enabled in [net5](https://github.com/jugglingcats/tachograph-reader/tree/net5) branch.
+Please, use that for any future development.
+The current `master` branch supports previous versions of .net.

 ---

 Copyright (C) 2014-2019 Alfie Kirkpatrick